kazkansouh/gns3-bind/README.md

 1. root nameserver FQDN
 2. `A` (ipv4) or `AAAA` (ipv6) to define 3rd parameter format
 3. IP address of root server (added as hint/glue on local server)
-4. IP address to forward requests to that cant be answered locally
+4. IP address to forward requests to that cant be answered locally (if this is not required, set to `#` and the server will perform an iterative query when needed instead of forwarding it).

 #### IANA Root